 - Ben & Jerry’s Coffee Buzz Ice Cream (8 oz) 72 mg

 - Excedrin (per capsule) 65mg

 Many experts say that the less caffeine you consume, the better.
-Others say more than 150 mg of caffeine a day is too much, while others say more than 300 mg a day is exessive.
+Others say more than 150 mg of caffeine a day is too much, while others say more than 300 mg a day is excessive.
 Avoiding caffeine as much as possible is your safest course of action.
-If you can’t resist caffeine, it is best to discuss details with your health care provider.
+If you can’t resist caffeine, it is best to discuss details with your healthcare provider.